linkedin-developers/linkedin-api-js-client/README.md

 This library is intended to be used within a NodeJS server application.
 API requests from browser environments are not supported for LinkedIn APIs due to CORS policy.

+> :warning: This API client library is currently in beta and is subject to change.
+It may contain bugs, errors, or other issues that we are working to resolve.
+Use of this library is at your own risk.
+Please use caution when using it in production environments and be prepared for the possibility of unexpected behavior.
+We welcome any feedback or reports of issues that you may encounter while using this library.

 ### Features

 - Generic support for all Rest.li methods used in LinkedIn APIs